jsondoo/webcrawler/README.md

 # UBC-Webscraper
-Simple webscraper console application using jsoup API
+A webscraper console application using jsoup API
+-Uses jsoup to parse the source code of websites of UBC domain -Gets input from user through the console
+-Retrieves information such as number of people registered in certain sections (e.g. waitlists)